 Before coming to Wall Street, Dr. Papadopoulos was on the faculty of the Department of Cell Biology at New York University School of Medicine.
 He maintains his affiliation with NYU as an Adjunct Associate Professor of Cell Biology.

-George A. Scangos, Ph.D. was appointed Chief Executive Officer and a member of the Board of Directors in June 2010.
-He joins Biogen Idec from Exelixis, Inc., where he has served as President and CEO and a director since October 1996.
-From September 1993 to October 1996, Dr. Scangos served as President of Bayer Biotechnology, where he was responsible for research, business development, process development, manufacturing, engineering and quality assurance of Bayer’s biological products.
+George A. Scangos, Ph.D. is our Chief Executive Officer and has served in this position and as a member of our Board of Directors since July 2010.
+From 1996 to July 2010, Dr. Scangos served as the President and Chief Executive Officer of Exelixis, Inc., a drug discovery and development company, where he continues to serve on the board.
+From 1993 to 1996, Dr. Scangos served as President of Bayer Biotechnology, where he was responsible for research, business development, process development, manufacturing, engineering and quality assurance of Bayer’s biological products.
 Before joining Bayer in 1987, Dr. Scangos was a Professor of Biology at Johns Hopkins University for six years.
-Dr. Scangos has served as non-executive Chairman of Anadys Pharmaceuticals, Inc. since 2005 and has been a director of the company since 2003.
-Dr. Scangos also serves as the Chair of the California Healthcare Institute (CHI), a member of the Board of the Global Alliance for TB Drug Development, and as a director of Foundation Sante and BayBio.
-He is also a member of the Board of Visitors of the University of California, San Francisco School of Pharmacy, and the National Board of Visitors of the University of California, Davis School of Medicine.
-He is currently an Adjunct Professor of Biology at Johns Hopkins.
-Dr. Scangos was a Jane Coffin Childs Post-Doctoral Fellow at Yale University.
-Dr. Scangos holds a B.A. in Biology from Cornell University and a Ph.D. in Microbiology from the University of Massachusetts.
+Dr. Scangos served as non-executive Chairman of Anadys Pharmaceuticals, Inc., a biopharmaceutical company, from 2005 to July 2010 and was a director of the company from 2003 to July 2010.
+Dr. Scangos served as the Chair of the California Healthcare Institute in 2010 and was a member of the Board of the Global Alliance for TB Drug Development until 2010.